-Contact lens rewettingand eye surface lubrication.
-If your eyes sometimes feel dry while wearing contact lenses, choose eye drops specifically intended for use with contacts.
-Other drops could discolor your contacts or temporarily change their fit.
+Contact lens rewetting: If your eyes feel dry when you wear your contacts, drops can help.
+Choose a product that says it’s made for use with contacts.
+Other drops could discolor your lenses or temporarily change their fit.

-Corneal transplant surgery (replacement of a diseased or scarred cornea with a clear one, usually from an eye bank).
-After surgery, eye drops are required to help healing and prevent rejection of the donor tissue.
+Corneal transplant surgery: You’ll get drops after this operation, in which the doctor replaces your diseased or scarred cornea with a clear one (usually from an eye bank).
+The drops help with healing and prevent rejection of the donor tissue.

 - Burning or stinging

 - Stringy discharge